coudertlab/RAESS/README.md

 ## Acknowledgement

-This code has been developped during a PhD thesis co-financed by the CEA and Orano under the supervision of François-Xavier Coudert: https://github.com/fxcoudert
+This code has been developed during a PhD thesis co-financed by the CEA and Orano under the supervision of François-Xavier Coudert: https://github.com/fxcoudert

-This code includes the library developped in Gemmi: https://github.com/project-gemmi/gemmi.git
+This code includes the library developed in Gemmi: https://github.com/project-gemmi/gemmi.git

 ## License